 Don't sleep on oxblood boots!
 This look is also great for church, brunch, errands, or casual dates.

 Here is a classic blazer look that you might already be familiar with.
-A classic ensemble of a navy blazer and white pique polo shirt tucked into a pair of khaki chinos with brown leather loafers and a matching belt.
-The texture of the hopsack blazer pairs well with that of the knit pique polo shirt.
-There's not much else to say for this one; it's as timeless as it is classic.
+It's a timeless ensemble featuring a navy blazer paired with a white pique polo shirt tucked into khaki chinos.
+I've completed this look with brown leather loafers and a matching belt.
+The texture of the blazer complements that of the knit pique polo shirt, creating a well-coordinated outfit that will never go out of style.

 Wear this for a casual job interview or an equally casual work or family event.